ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react-capacitor/mock-ui.md

 export type WeeklyForecast = Array<Forecast>;
 ```

+Remember to create a barrel file for this folder.

 #### Daily Forecast Component

 Since we are going to have to pass objects to a HTML standard web component (not a React component), we are going to have to use that `ref` trick several times.
 This will be easiest if we take the HTML standard web component and wrap it with a React component.